nehaseng/BikeSharing-Demand/README.md

 # BoomBikes Demand prediction
-> Predicting the demand for rental bikes for a bikesharing company called Boombikes, using Linear regression
+> Predicting the demand for rental bikes for a bikesharing company called Boombikes, using Multiple Linear regression

 ## Table of Contents